Full Breakdown of Costs Involved in Buying a House in the UK 2024 - 2025

 The highest upfront cost you face when purchasing a house is the deposit.
 For most buyers, the minimum deposit will be 5%, but it’s likely to be higher than this for many, particularly if you’re applying for a mortgage with a high loan-to-value ratio.

-For instance, in the UK, the average deposit for first-time buyers is around 15%, highlighting that you need to save considerable money before getting on the property ladder.
+For instance, in the UK, the average deposit for first-time buyers is around 15%, which means saving a considerable amount of money before getting on the property ladder.
 If the house is valued at £300,000, your deposit will need to be £45,000.

 Stamp duty

 Another cost many people forget about when buying a property is stamp duty.
-Stamp duty is a tax levied on purchasing properties and works on a rising scale.
+Stamp duty is a tax levied on buying properties and works on a rising scale.

-Since most first-time buyers purchase properties for less than £250,000, stamp duty isn’t necessarily a house buying cost you’re likely to meet, but you need to be aware of it.
+Since most first-time buyers (especially outside London) buy properties for less than £250,000, stamp duty isn’t necessarily a house buying cost you’re likely to meet, but you need to be aware of it.

 Estate agent fees